 Miso is a fermented paste of soybeans and either barley or rice with salt.
 It is a cultured and fermented soy food that helps digestion by adding Lactobacillus acidophilus (the good kind of bacteria also found in yogurt).

 Miso is full of lecithin, linoleic acid, and B12 and is high in protein.

-Shiro – “Mellow White” miso is the most popular.
+Shiro miso is “Mellow White” miso is the most popular.
 Light in color and mellow in flavour, Shiro is a pleasant way to introduce miso to the first time user.
 It is ideal for soups, dressings, and dips.
 It is also my favorite one to use.

-Kombu & Wakame – Seaweed adds a very good taste to the soup.
+Kombu & Wakame Seaweed adds a very good taste to the Shiitake Mushroom Miso Soup.
 It is the oldest plant on earth that protects us from many modern dangers, including radiation poisoning, heart disease, inflammation, and cancer.
 Learn how good seaweed is for you: Prevent Radiation Poisoning with Seaweed – an Ancient Powerfood

 Shiitake Mushroom Miso Soup